What makes a micro servo to become the best DLG servo?

 It is a small, powerful, high-precision servo with outstanding specs.

-It is also programmable with the provided software (for Windows OS only) and packed in an aluminum casing.
+It is also programmable with the provided software (for Windows OS only) and enclosed into an aluminum casing.

 The manufacturer, also mentions titanium gear packed inside the casing, and given the torque this little beast generates I will easily believe in it.